-This course is also available to students of the Honours College Law (click here to go to the Crime and Migration course description for Honours College Law students).
+This course is also available to students of the Honours College Law (click here go to the Border Criminologies: The Criminalization of Mobility course description for Honours College Law students).

-Combine their knowledge of different contexts and disciplinary approaches when analysing immigration and border policies.
+combine knowledge of different sources, formats, contexts, and disciplinary approaches when analysing immigration and border policies

 Mode of instruction